What to Do If You're Rear Ended by Another Car

 No long forms · No spam · No fees

-Rear end collisions are the most common type of car accident in the U.S., according to the National Highway Transportation Safety Administration (NHTSA), accounting for around 29 percent of car crashes.
-The unfortunate downside of these types of auto accidents are the serious injuries (including traumatic brain injury), lost wages, pain, physical therapy, and fatalities that result from them.
+Rear-end collisions are the most common type of car accident in the U.S., according to the National Highway Transportation Safety Administration (NHTSA), accounting for around 29 percent of car crashes.
+The types of auto accidents can cause serious injuries (including traumatic brain injury), lost wages, pain, physical therapy, and fatalities that result from them.

-If you are involved in a rear end accident, you should take these steps to ensure that both you and your vehicle are taken care of:
+If you are involved in a rear-end accident, immediately take these steps to ensure that both you and your vehicle are taken care of:

 - Get to a safe place: Before doing anything, pull over to a safe place, if possible.
 The worst thing that could happen is to get hit by another car by getting out of yours on a busy roadway.
 Pull into a nearby parking lot or as far over as you can on the shoulder of the road before exiting your vehicle.

 - Contact the police: Next, one of the parties present should contact the police.
 If there are injuries, 911 should be called so that they can send an ambulance.
 Whatever you do, do not leave the scene of the accident if the police have been called.
 This is against the law.